cesar-douady/open-lmake/doc/src/rule_selection.md

 After these 2 previous steps have been done for the rules of a group, the applicable rules are analyzed the following way:

-- If no rule apply, next group is analyzed.
+- If no rule applies, the next group is analyzed.
 - If the file matches several rules as a sure target (i.e. a static target and all static deps are sure), the file is deemed buildable, but if required to run, no job will be executed and the file will be in error.
 - If the file matches some rules as a non-sure target (i.e. a star target or a dep is not sure), the corresponding jobs are run.